cryogenics1/BLESuite/README.md

 ```bash
 python3 -m build
 ```
-You'll get an error about not finding btaddr.h, so you have to go to (presumably you ran the command) _dists_ folder, and at the end of the _SOURCES.txt_ file add:
+You'll get an error about not finding btaddr.h, so you have to go to (presumably you ran the command) _blesuite.egg-info_ folder, and at the end of the _SOURCES.txt_ file add:

 ```bash
 tools/btaddr.h